Dyggve–Melchior–Clausen Syndrome: Genetics and molecular basis

 DMC syndrome is an autosomal recessive disorder linked to mutations in the DYM gene which is located on chromosome 18q12 and the RAB33B gene, located on chromosome 4q31.1.
 It is closely related to Smith-McCort dysplasia (SMC), which shares identical skeletal abnormalities but lacks the intellectual disability that is characteristic of DMC.
 Linkage studies have established that both conditions are allelic, suggesting a common genetic basis.

 Underlying genetic mutations

 Diagram of an infant with microcephaly compared to a typical infant.

-The DYM gene gene encodes dymeclin (DYM), a protein involved in intracellular transport and Golgi apparatus function, which is critical for proper cartilage and bone development.
+The DYM gene encodes dymeclin (DYM), a protein involved in intracellular transport and Golgi apparatus function, which is critical for proper cartilage and bone development.
 The K626N mutation in DYM is associated with both DMC and SMC.
 Mutations in DYM lead to defective protein function, impairing chondrocyte organization and differentiation, ultimately resulting in the skeletal abnormalities observed in both disorders.
 Linkage mapping studies in consanguineous families identified 1.5-centimorgan (cM) interval on chromosome 18q12.

 Mutations in RAB33B, have also been linked to DMC.
 The RAB33B gene encodes a GTP-binding protein from the family of Rab GTPases.
 It regulates Golgi trafficking, assisting with vesicle transport and protein movement within the cell.